- Our Heritage = 传承

 Synchronising our movements

 The whole experience doing the CnME (Dance) module was fun and meaningful.
-I benefited immensely from this experience and learnt the importance of teamwork as I worked together with my class and cohort to put up a dance performance for the whole school.
+I benefitted immensely from this experience and learnt the importance of teamwork as I worked together with my class and cohort to put up a dance performance for the whole school.
 It was really enjoyable as dancing as a whole cohort brought us closer together.
 The addition of percussion to the performance was really interesting and added diversity to the performance.
 Even though we were unable to showcase the live performance to the school, I think that our hard work really paid off as I gained dancing experiences and forged closer bonds with my classmates.

 - Lee Zhen Yee, 207

 The Aesthetics Cluster worked around the challenged and adapted to the various restrictions implemented.
 In our very own ways, each CCA strived through this tough time and emerged stronger.